getting-around

 Major agencies (Hertz, Avis, Europcar, Sixt) have desks in Terminal 3.
 Most budget companies operate from off-site locations with free shuttle buses.

-Our recommendation: We've used ClickRent over 50 times.
+We've used ClickRent over 50 times.
 They're cheaper than the major agencies and reliable.
 The only downside is occasional waits during busy periods.
 We don't make money from this recommendation.

 Tips for Renting